Civil Rights Attorney Career

 When a person’s rights have been violated, the individual has the right to file a civil suit against the person or institution that committed the offense.
 A civil rights attorney may be consulted to explain his client’s rights and the procedures for filing a civil suit.
 He then may be hired to represent the client.
 His job is to prove the infringement on the individual’s rights did indeed occur in hopes of receiving monetary compensation for his client in return.

 - deciphering laws and rulings for individuals, businesses and organizations

 - filing legal appeals in the federal and state court of appeals

 Certain civil rights cases attract a lot of publicity.
 Civil rights attorneys must be capable of handling high-profile cases while using the publicity to educate the public on civil rights issues.

-Civil rights attorney salaries vary depending on employer, location and experience.
+Civil rights attorney salaries vary depending on employer, location, and experience.
 A civil rights attorney’s salary can range between $69,000 and $145,000.
 As with other law career specializations, nonprofit civil rights attorneys earn significantly less than those working in the private sector.
-The FBI has a civil rights division focusing its efforts on issues such as hate crimes, human trafficking, “color of law” abuses and freedom to access clinic entrances.
+The FBI has a civil rights division focusing its efforts on issues such as hate crimes, human trafficking, “color of law” abuses, and the freedom to access clinic entrances.
 The U.S. Department of Justice attorneys prosecute these cases.
 An entry-level attorney in this division earns a base pay of $50,287 per year, while more experienced attorneys in a large, urban setting earn $86,927 per year.
 Public interest jobs are particularly competitive.